20 Thrilling Things to Do in Baños, Ecuador’s Adventure Capital

 If you are camping, you can camp overnight in the garden’s car park for just $3 USD.
 This basic campsite is clean, quiet, and with beautiful views over the Baños region.

-2. Cycle the Ruta de Las Cascadas (Route of the Baños Waterfalls)
+Cycle the Ruta de Las Cascadas – The Baños Waterfalls Trail

-Easily one of the best things to do in Banos is to hire a couple of bikes and cycle the Ruta de las Cascadas.
-We recommend renting bikes from Geo Tours, one of the many tour agencies in town.
+One of the best things to do in Banos is to hire a bike and cycle the Ruta de las Cascadas.
+You can rent bikes for a self-directed adventure or take a guided tour.

 From Baños, there are ten waterfalls, or cascades, in easy riding distance from the town.
 A 16km (downhill) ride along the Rio Pastaza will take you past eight waterfalls of various sizes.
 Two of our favorite of all of the waterfalls were the Pailon de Diablo and Cascada del Rocio.